Doiinn/doiinn.github.io/README.md

 # Doiinn's Portfolio

-Education, Skill, Experience and Award of me
+Education, Skill and Experience of me